 Without a doubt, though, many effective fly patterns really don’t imitate anything in nature.
 The Woolly Bugger in all its forms can loosely represent many things, but it’s meant to look nothing like any specific forage.
 And then there’s the Egg-sucking Leech, an autumn favorite and probably the most identifiable and productive fly across Alaska’s fly-fishing spectrum.
 It’s really not an accurate leech imitation, though like the Woolly Bugger, the slim profile could conceivably fool a trout into thinking it’s a minnow.
 The salmon-colored egg at the head certainly doesn’t hinder its effectiveness for fall anglers, either.
 In the end, the sheer adaptability of the pattern and its many triggers—profile, wiggly marabou tail, and the fact that it might look like some type of critter eating salmon spawn—makes it irresistible to a number of Alaska fish, including rainbow trout.

-In addition to the general information above, here are a few more specific patterns for Alaska’s fall trout, these recommended from Fish Alaska contributor and Idylwilde signature tier Jeff Hickman:
+In addition to the general information above, here are a few more specific trout flies for Alaska’s fall trout, these recommended from Fish Alaska contributor and Idylwilde signature tier Jeff Hickman:

 1) Hickman’s Egg Stealing Super Sculpin.This is a big fly for big fish.